Philosophy and Theology under the Komnenoi: The Case of Eustratios of Nicaea

 - Eustratios’s philosophical commentaries were an essential tool for teaching Aristotle in western medieval universities.

-The results of my research activity will be published in the form of a monograph on Eustratios and a series of articles, of which some are forthcoming and some still in preparation.
+The results of my research activity will be published in the form of a monograph on Eustratios and a series of articles.